|Name||Research Areas||Research Interests|

 |Stephen HINSHAWProfessor of Psychology; Vice-Chair for Psychology, Department of Psychiatry, University of California, San Francisco Contact Information||Change, Plasticity & Development, Clinical Science||

 Developmental psychopathology.
-Child and adolescent behavior disorders, including attention deficits/hyperactivity and aggressive behavior.
+Child and adolescent behavior disorders, including ADHD and aggressive behavior.
 Peer relations, family interactions, neuropsychological risk factors.
-Psychosocial and pharmacological interventions; moderator and mediator research to discern relevant processes and mechanisms underlying outcome.
+Psychosocial and pharmacological interventions and mechanisms underlying change.
 Assessment, diagnosis, and classification of child disorders.
+Pathways to adult psychopathology and resilience.
 Stigma associated with mental disorder, including preventive interventions and dehumanization.

 |Richard IVRYChair & ProfessorContact Information||Cognition, Brain & Behavior||

 Cognition and Action Laboratory (CognAc)

 Cogntion and action, with an emphasis on how people select actions, learn skills, and produce coordinated movements.

 |Lucia F. JACOBSProfessorContact Information||Behavioral Neuroscience, Change, Plasticity & Development, Cognition, Brain & Behavior||

 Cognitive and brain evolution, adaptive patterns in spatial memory, spatial navigation, cognitive sex differences and decision making

 |Oliver P. JOHNProfessorContact Information||Social-Personality||

 Self-concept; self-perception accuracy and biases; personality development and assessment across the life span; emotion experience and expression; cultural differences